 The Institute provides awards for students holding an Honours degree to proceed to higher degrees in specified fields, including Metallurgy.
 At least one-quarter of the student's period of tenure must be spent attached to the Institute at Lucas Heights, N.S.W.
-The awards are tenable for one to three years, and have a value ranging from \$2,350 to \$2,650, plus University fees.
+The awards are tenable for one to three years, and have a value ranging from \$3,100 to \$3,500, plus University fees.
 The Institute also provides awards for post-doctoral research for one year renewable.
-The value of these awards is \$4,500 to \$6,000 p.a.
+The value of these awards is \$6,304 to \$8,984.